Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \section{Data}

-For the galaxy cluster lensing profiles, we use the weak lensing shape catalogue from the UNIONS survey \cite{shapefit,UNIONS_BH24,Guerrini24}, and publicly available lens catalogues from the DESI Legacy Imaging Survey (DLIS) \citep{DESI_Legacy}, the Spectroscopic Identification of eROSITA Sources (SPIDERS) \citep{SPIDERS}, and the M2C cluster catalogue\footnote{\url{https://www.galaxyclusterdb.eu/m2c/}}.
+For the galaxy cluster lensing profiles, we use the weak lensing shape catalogue from the UNIONS survey \citep{shapefit,UNIONS_BH24,Guerrini24}, and publicly available cluster catalogues from the DESI Legacy Imaging Survey \citep[hereafter DLIS]{DESI_Legacy}, the Spectroscopic Identification of eROSITA Sources (SPIDERS) \citep{SPIDERS}, and the M2C cluster catalogue\footnote{\url{https://www.galaxyclusterdb.eu/m2c/}}.
 These are described in the following sections.
 The final cluster samples adopted, and the matched samples selected from the simulations, are summarised in Table \ref{tab:lenses}.
 Normalised mass and redshift distributions, and a mass-redshift scatter plot, are shown in Fig.\;\ref{fig:Mz}.
+For reference, a plot of the UNIONS footprint and the positions of all clusters in this footprint used in the analysis can be seen in Appendix\;\ref{app:sky}.